 How do VT Markets and Vestle differ in terms of minimum deposit?
 What about average spreads and funding options?

 VT Markets requires a minimum deposit of $200, while Vestle requires a minimum deposit of -1.
 From our testing we found VT Markets offers spreads of 1.2 (September 2021), while Vestle offers spreads of -1.
-Vestle supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where VT Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+VT Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Vestle supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, VT Markets or Vestle?

-Vestle offers a more diverse selection of investment options than VT Markets allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Both do not have Spread Betting.
-Looking at total tradeable symbols, VT Markets has 168, compared to 750 from Vestle.
+VT Markets offers a more diverse selection of investment options than Vestle allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, VT Markets has 168, compared to 750 from Vestle.

 Can I trade cryptocurrency with VT Markets or Vestle?